eazar001/lgtinit/README.md

 lgtinit
 -------

-`lgtinit` is a script that initializes basic logtalk project scaffolding from some template files.
+`lgtinit` is a script that initializes basic Logtalk project scaffolding from some template files.

 To install `lgtinit` please run:
 ```